 From all the contributions [1][2][3][4], NG-RAN behaviours should be specified.
 Additionally, some AMF behaviours are also proposed in [2], as below:

+The information provided to the Core Network within the UE location information may be used by the AMF to determine whether the serving PLMN is allowed to serve the UE in the current location in scenarios where such detection is required.
+Pre-configuration e.g. of special TAC or mapped cell identifiers may be used to support this functionality.

 Base on the contributions, we provide the two options:

 Option 1: Only NG-RAN behaviours should be specified.